Interstate 20 in Alabama

-In Alabama, Interstate 20 (I-20) travels 214.7 mi through the center of the state.
+Interstate 20 (I-20) is a part of the Interstate Highway System that spans 1539.38 mi from Reeves County, Texas, to Florence, South Carolina.
+In Alabama, Interstate 20 travels 214.7 mi through the center of the state.
 It enters the state from Mississippi near Cuba, and travels northeastward through Tuscaloosa and Birmingham.
 At Birmingham, I-20 turns eastward and heads through Oxford before crossing the Georgia state line near Lebanon.
 Other cities on the route include Livingston, Bessemer, and Pell City.

 For approximately 130 mi, more than half its distance within the state, I-20 is concurrent with I-59 from the Mississippi state line to eastern Birmingham near Birmingham–Shuttlesworth International Airport.
 Mileage and exits on the concurrency are I-59's, although both highways have the same mileage for the Alabama concurrency.

 Route description

 Western Alabama

 After I-20/I-59 enters Alabama from Mississippi, they travel concurrently northeastward across the Tombigbee River and Black Warrior River delta country which is generally low-lying farmland until reaching Tuscaloosa.
 This area contains low population.
 U.S. Route 11 (US 11) parallels this route from Mississippi northeastward while it passes through small towns like York, Livingston, and Eutaw before reaching Tuscaloosa.
+From the Mississippi–Alabama state line to Tuscaloosa, I-20/I-59 is a four-lane route.

 At Tuscaloosa, the highway connects with I-359 which travels northward into downtown Tuscaloosa and to the University of Alabama.

-From the Mississippi–Alabama state line to Tuscaloosa, I-20/I-59 is a four-lane route.
-While passing Tuscaloosa, the route briefly becomes six lanes but once again becomes four lanes east of exit 73.
-The stretch between McFarland Boulevard and Skyland Blvd (exit 76) is currently being widened to six lanes.
+After the I-359 junction, the route widens to become six lanes.
 From Tuscaloosa to Birmingham, the highway continues on an east-northeast heading traveling through rolling forested terrain until reaching I-459 southwest of Bessemer.
-Most of this stretch is now a six-lane freeway and construction continues to widen the highway just northeast of Tuscaloosa to six-lane capacity.
+All of the stretch from Tuscaloosa to the I-459 junction near Bessemer is six lanes.
 This stretch also hosts the Mercedes auto plant which is a large employer of residents primarily from Jefferson, Tuscaloosa, and Bibb counties.
 I-459 travels east and then northeast around the southern periphery of the Birmingham area before reconnecting first with I-20 near Irondale and then terminating at I-59 near Trussville.
 I-422 (Birmingham Northern Beltline) is slated to connect to I-20/I-59 at the I-459 interchange; however, this project is still years away from completion.